 - You can demonstrate to your customers that a cheaper product may be less suitable or desirable.

 - A monthly newsletter allows you to present yourself as a subject matter expert (SME).
 This can strengthen your reputation, build your brand, and helps develop your customers’ trust in you and your business.

 - With a newsletter, you can let people see the real you.
 This helps people know that they are dealing with a person, not just a faceless company or automated machines.
 It gives people a chance to get to know you a little bit, and see you in a different light.

 If you consistently provide interesting content and exciting headlines, you can entice your customers into opening your emails or reading your flyers.
 That means that the next time you send them an offer or promotion, they are more likely to read it.

 Balance your newsletter content to be 10% promotional, 90% educational subjects

-Let’s be honest: your subscribers don’t want to hear about your products and services 100% of the time.
+Let’s be honest: your subscribers don’t want to hear about your products and services all the time.

-In your newsletters, get rid of the self-promotion (most of the time) and focus on sending your readers educational, relevant, and timely information.
+In your educational newsletters, get rid of the self-promotion and focus on sending your readers helpful, relevant, and timely information.
 Unless you actually have an exciting, campaign, leave out the promotional parts.
 Send them tips that demonstrate your expertise, company news, Questions & Answers, industry news and trends, testimonials or case studies.